A splash of spontaneity is a must in all my travels plans.

-I had the place almost to myself, which is surprising since it’s Europe’s oldest Park.
+I had the place almost to myself, which is surprising since it’s one of Europe’s oldest National Parks.

 The highlight was staying with a wonderful family who are the only permanent residents of Galichnik – a mountain village in the National Park which is completely cutoff in winter by the snow.

 I’m continually gobsmacked by the fact that there are still relatively unexplored treasures like Mavrovo.

 If you’re looking for peace, pure wilderness and wholesome adventure in the middle of Europe, this is it.

 Find out more in my story ” The Revival of Mavrovo” published in Adventure.Travel